NoahLm/Basic-concepts-of-algorithms/Git_configuration_and_concepts.md

 ### Basic workflow command to stage and commit
 git add *name* | With this command you add the changes you made to the staging area. git commit -m "*any message*" | With this command you save the changes in git's memory.

+### Push to a remote repository
+push git  *origin main* | With this command you push your information to a git hub repository.

+### Branches
+git branch *name* | With this command you create a branch where you can work in parallel. git checkout *name*| Change branch git merge *name* | Fusion branches and make a commit git branch -d *name* | Delete the branch

+### Git flow
+git flow is a sort of library that includes abbreviated commands for facilitating the usage of git.